smu-cs-3353/22s-pa02-amogus/README.md

 ### Merge Sort

 This sorting algorithm follows two major steps: The first, being the split step, where the array gets split into a number of subarrays, and the second, being the recombine step, where each of the halved arrays are merged using loops.
-We note that each element is iterated over at each level, which is where the cost of the recombine step comes from, and how the merge occurs.
+We note that each element is iterated over at each level, which is where the cost comes from, and how the merge occurs.
 Merge sort is a divide and conquer algorithm as discussed above.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Merge Sort Time Complexity